Kadlec RN Fellow - ED in Richland, Washington

 Kadlec has an exciting opportunity for a Registered Nurse Fellow to join our growing Emergency Department located in Richland, Washington!

 Shift Details: Full-Time, 0.9 FTE.
-12 hour variable shift.
+12 hour variable shifts.
 Shifts include weekends.

 Are you a nurse with at least 1 year of Acute Care nursing experience looking to specialize in the ED?
 Do you thrive in fast paced environments?
 Do you enjoy working as part of a patient centered, multi-disciplinary team?
 If so, this may be the training opportunity for you!